dino-/sshtun/README.md

 behavior together with blocking on the tunnel requires separate threads and so I attacked the problem with Haskell.

+For usage information and more details, see the project's [README file](http://ui3.info/darcs/sshtun/resources/README)

 ## Getting source